 - The doctor will reshape the teeth to which the ends of the dental bridge will anchor.
 This may require filing down or filling your natural teeth.

 - Your doctor will take an impression of the teeth, which our laboratory and technician will use to fabricate your bridge.
-Having these resources on-site allows Dental Restorative Group to work quickly and oversee quality for a more precise fit.
+Having these resources on-site allows Dental Restorative Group in Belmont and Greater Boston to work quickly and oversee quality for a more precise fit.

 - You will receive a temporary bridge until the laboratory has completed the permanent version.